robruma/nagios-plugins/README.md

 ####check_tomcat.pl

-Generic Nagios JSESSIONID check for Tomcat --rruma@fas.harvard.edu
+Generic Nagios JSESSIONID check for Tomcat

 Allows for a generic check between two requests to the given host and does comparisons within each request to verify the JSESSIONID cookie string is